helix-editor/helix/helix-web/README.md

   indicate issues nonetheless.
 * Some shortcuts are shadowed by the browser (e.g. Ctrl-w), other defaults could be used.
+* All pickers (file, command, buffer) are broken, as they rely on `nucleo` and its threadpool.

 ## How does it work